davidgiven/fluxengine/doc/using.md

 installed anywhere and after building you'll find them in the `.obj` directory.

-  - `fe-erase`: wipes (all or part of) a disk --- erases it without writing a pulsetrain.
+  - `fluxengine erase`: wipes (all or part of) a disk --- erases it without writing a pulsetrain.

-  - `fe-inspect`: dumps the raw pulsetrain / bitstream to stdout.
+  - `fluxengine inspect`: dumps the raw pulsetrain / bitstream to stdout.
   Mainly useful for debugging.

-  - `fe-read*`: reads various formats of disk.
+  - `fluxengine read*`: reads various formats of disk.
 See the per-format documentation linked from the table above.
 These all take an optional `--write-flux` option which will cause the raw flux to be written to the specified file.

-  - `fe-write*`: writes various formats of disk.
+  - `fluxengine write*`: writes various formats of disk.
 Again, see the per-format documentation above.

-  - `fe-writeflux`: writes raw flux files.
+  - `fluxengine writeflux`: writes raw flux files.
 This is much less useful than you might think: you can't write flux files read from a disk to another disk.
 (See the [FAQ](faq.md) for more information.)
-It's mainly useful for flux files synthesised by the other `fe-write*` commands.
+It's mainly useful for flux files synthesised by the other `fluxengine write` commands.

-  - `fe-writetestpattern`: writes regular pulses (at a configurable interval) to the disk.
+  - `fluxengine writetestpattern`: writes regular pulses (at a configurable interval) to the disk.
 Useful for testing drive jitter, erasing disks in a more secure fashion, or simply debugging.
-Goes well with `fe-inspect`.
+Goes well with `fluxengine inspect`.

-  - `fe-rpm`: measures the RPM of the drive (requires a disk in the drive).
+  - `fluxengine rpm`: measures the RPM of the drive (requires a disk in the drive).
 Mainly useful for testing.

-  - `fe-seek`: moves the head.
+  - `fluxengine seek`: moves the head.
 Mainly useful for finding out whether your drive can seek to track 82.
 (Mine can't.)

-  - `fe-testbulktransport`: measures your USB throughput.
+  - `fluxengine testbulktransport`: measures your USB throughput.
 You need about 600kB/s for FluxEngine to work.
 You don't need a disk in the drive for this one.

-  - `fe-upgradefluxfile`: occasionally I need to upgrade the flux file format in a non-backwards-compatible way; this tool will upgrade flux files to the new format.
+  - `fluxengine upgradefluxfile`: occasionally I need to upgrade the flux file format in a non-backwards-compatible way; this tool will upgrade flux files to the new format.

-Commands which normally take `--source` or `--dest` get a sensible default if left unspecified. `fe-readibm` on its own will read drive 0 and write an `ibm.img` file.
+Commands which normally take `--source` or `--dest` get a sensible default if left unspecified. `fluxengine read ibm` on its own will read drive 0 and write an `ibm.img` file.

 ## Extra programs